MattVolkin/SU-Organization-Matching/README.md

 Credit to Dr. Debika Sihi and her students for the initial proposal

-Multiple students have shared that they didn’t learn about many student organizations until their senior year.
+"Multiple students have shared that they didn’t learn about many student organizations until their senior year.
 They suggested that an automated system matching students to organizations based on their interests (pulled from their application or survey responses) would be incredibly helpful.
-As first-year students, many expressed feeling overwhelmed and unsure of where to even begin looking for community.
+As first-year students, many expressed feeling overwhelmed and unsure of where to even begin looking for community."

 ## Team

-This team is is comprised of Tanner Klein (TannerK7), Matthew Volkin (MattVolkin), Ben McKallip (bmck039), and Aidan Balakrishnan (drumb0y)
+This team is is comprised of Tanner Klein (TannerK7), Matthew Volkin (MattVolkin), Ben McKallip (bmck039), and Aidan Balakrishnan (drumb0y).

-While all members will be working on various portions of the project together, the general roles are as follows

-Leadership/Project Management - Tanner
-Database Management - Ben
-UX/UI - Matt, Aidan
-Communication with other student orgs - Aidan and Tanner

-## Task list

-- [x] Create a webpage (using Svelte) to start showing concepts of how we want the user to interact with entering their information (Aidan and Matt)
-- [x] Start building and researching the best way to set up a database, as well as what kind (Ben)
-- [x] Finish form for club officers to fill out to give data about the individual organizations across campus (Tanner)
-- [ ] Create brand guidelines document that discusses what colors and logos to use, as to fit into the Southwestern image (all)

 ## SSH Setup